TaxAct Professional Software License Agreement

 c.
 Types of Licenses.
 TaxAct offers two types of licenses:

-a.
+i.
 A license for 1 Authorized User (“Single-User License”).

-b.
+ii.
 A license for multiple Authorized Users within the same practice (“Enterprise License”).
 This license also includes cloud storage, data backup on TaxAct servers (for Local Network Installations only), and Document Manager.

 a.
 For Single-User Licenses, the Authorized User shall not share his or her username and password with any other person.
 The Authorized User may download or install the Software on up to 2 devices (a laptop and desktop computer).